Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Foods rich in vitamin C, vitamin D, Zinc and probiotics are still popular amongst European consumers.
 If the mentioned vitamins are not naturally present in the original product, processors frequently add them to enhance health benefits.
 This often happens in the fruit and vegetable juice sector.
 Citrus and tropical juices are popular ingredients in “immunity-boosting” drinks.
 Popular ingredients in drinks and smoothies are acerola, matcha, turmeric, beetroot, spirulina, red berries, fibres and probiotic cultures.

 An important development connected to juice functionality is the rising popularity of so-called “juice shots”.
 These are juices in small packaging (usually of 100 ml) with functional ingredients and vitamins.
+Common ingredients in juice shots are ginger and curcumin.
 Some of these shots are specifically created with ingredients that support the immune system.
-Some examples are the German brand Live Fresh with added vitamin D, the UK brand Moju with vitamin C and D shots, and the UK brand Plenish with “Ginger Immunity” and “Turmeric Defence” shots.
+Some examples are the German brand Live Fresh with added vitamin D and the UK brand Plenish with “Ginger Immunity” and “Turmeric Defence” shots.

 Cognitive enhancers and stress-relief ingredients

-Another ongoing trend is rising interest for “nootropic” and “adaptogen” ingredients.
+Another ongoing trend is the rising interest for “nootropic” and “adaptogen” ingredients.
 Nootropics are ingredients used to improve mental performance while adaptogens are substances that are believed by some consumers to help the body adapt to stress.
 The most popular nootropic product is caffeine, which is naturally found in coffee, cocoa, tea, kola nuts and guarana.
-Examples of companies following this trend are the UK brand “Exalt”, which uses nootropics in its Higher Energy smoothie, and “Brite” nootropic drinks.
+Examples of companies following this trend are the UK brand Exalt, which uses nootropics in its Higher Energy smoothie, and Brite’s nootropic drinks.

 Healthy aging

-According to the Mintel 2024 Global Food and Drinks Trends, Gen X members, currently in their mid-40s-to-late-50s (born between around 1965 and 1979) are the age-group most interested in food and ingredients that will help them live long and healthy lives.
-Popular ingredients that can support healthy aging are blueberries, vitamin B 12 or maca.
-Ingredients which can help during the menopause period are also popular, such as maca or ginseng.
+According to Mintel’s 2024 Global Food and Drinks Trends study, Gen X consumers, currently in their mid-40s-to-late-50s (born between around 1965 and 1979) are the age-group most interested in food and ingredients that will help them live long and healthy lives.
+Popular ingredients that can support healthy aging are blueberries, vitamin B12 or maca.
+Ingredients that can help during the menopause period are also popular among this age group, such as maca or ginseng.

 Functional ingredients in processed fruit, vegetables and nuts

 Foods that contain many functional ingredients are known as “superfoods”.
 Many processed fruits and vegetables are often marketed as superfoods, including coconut water, edible nuts, dried tropical fruit, prunes and superfruit juices.
-According to the Dutch processor SVZ, superfruit juices is a wide category that covers berries, tropical fruits and coconuts as well as fruit and vegetable combinations, including carrots, red beet and green vegetables such as spinach and kale, as well as cucumbers.
+Superfruit juices is a wide category that covers berries, tropical fruits and coconuts as well as fruit and vegetable combinations, including carrots, red beet and green vegetables such as spinach and kale, as well as cucumbers.
 Superfruits are also finding their application in the cosmetics industry.

 Suppliers can take advantage of this trend by promoting their products to importers and end-consumers using online campaigns.
 Some examples of information that is relevant to consumers can be found on the websites of the Fruit Juice Science Centre of the European Fruit Juice Association and the Nutfruit Power campaign of the International Nut and Dried Fruit Council.